-Anxiety and racing thoughts can quickly overwhelm anyone that loses a loved one.
-The regret of the past and worry of the future without them can become too much to deal with.
+Anxiety and racing thoughts can quickly overwhelm anyone who loses a loved one.
+The regret of the past and worry of the future without them can become too much bear.

 If you’re having a hard time sleeping and quieting your mind during your grieving process, or if music triggers too much pain for you to deal with on your own, playing peaceful sounds can help.